ufukusubutun/ufukusubutun.github.io/_pages/about.md

 Greetings from New York City!
 This is Ufuk!
 And here's [my résumé](assets/pdf/Ufuk_Usubutun_Resume.pdf)

 I am specializing in the analysis of network protocols (MAC and above) through analytical modeling and experimental evalutaion.
-Since the start of my PhD at NYU, I interned with Nokia Bell Labs (on routing optimization) and with AT&T Labs Research (on 3GPP RRC Layer Modeling).
-I will be joining Marvell Semiconductors for a Switch Architecture Design Engineer internship role during Summer 2024!
+Since the start of my PhD at NYU, I interned with Nokia Bell Labs (on routing optimization), with AT&T Labs Research (on 5G RRC Layer Modeling) and Marvell Semiconductor (on Ultra Ethernet Transport Protocols).

 The publication page also contains pre-prints and presentation slides.